oda-hub/renku-aqs-annotation/README.md

   * query_object
   * get_images
   * query_region
+* Generate annotations by analyzing the output notebooks (i.e. activity generations) at the end of each execution
-* CLI `inspect` to analyze data analysis notebooks and extract a set of metadata and record it in the local knowledge graph.
+* CLI `inspect` to analyze input notebooks and extract a set of metadata and record those in the local knowledge graph.
 This is executed by using the [https://github.com/oda-hub/nb2workflow]() library
 * CLI to start a renku session